-This section presents our empirical results.
-We start by analyzing the extent to which informational signals from peer investors trigger buy-to-redevelop investment strategies.
-Furthermore, we provide novel insights into the spatial relationship between the geographic proximity of informational signals and investors' redevelopment decisions.
+We start by analyzing the extent to which market signals trigger buy-to-redevelop investment strategies.
+Furthermore, we provide novel insights into the spatial relationship between the geographic proximity of market signals and investors' redevelopment decisions.
 Next, we provide evidence on the importance of reverse causality when estimating real option values.
 Specifically, we illustrate that buy-to-redevelop strategies are associated with higher investment risk, which in turn might decrease the investors' willingness to pay to acquire more expensive properties for redevelopment purposes.
 We then estimate the intrinsic value that investors attach to redevelopment, investigating whether differences exist across/within metropolitan areas and over time.
 We conclude by performing several robustness checks for our main estimates.

 5.1.
-Relevance of informational signals from peer investors
+Relevance of market signals

-We quantify the link between informational signals from peer investors - as given by the capital intensity gap and economic activity mismatch - and the likelihood that investors purchase a property for subsequent redevelopment.
-This step of the empirical analysis rep-
+We quantify the link between market signals - as given by the capital intensity gap and economic activity mismatch - and the likelihood that investors purchase a property for subsequent redevelopment.
+This step of the empirical analysis represents the 1st stage of the 3SLS procedure outlined in Section 5.3.
+Therefore, the focus here is more on the predictive power of market signals rather than on endogeneity issues related to the valuation of buy-to-redevelop investment strategies.